SimaticResearchActivity/FBAE/README.md

 For instance:
 - In *Sequencer* algorithm
   - Sequencer process always has *rank* 0.
 Sequencer process has no position, as it does not participate as a broadcaster.
-  - The other processes (ranked 1, 2, 3, etc.) participate as broadcasters.
+  - The other processes (ranked 1, 2, 3, etc.) participate as broadcastersGroup.
 So, they have a position (as broadcaster) which is respectively 0, 1, 2, etc.
 - In *BBOBB* algorithm, all processes participate as braodcasters.
 Each of them has a position (as broadcaster) which corresponds to its rank.

 Now we can present the procedure for adding another Total-Order broadcast algorithm:

 1. Draw several Message Sequence Charts (MSC) to illustrate the algorithm behavior.
-To do so, you can use a tool like [mscgen](https://www.mcternan.me.uk/mscgen/) or [mscgen_js](https://mscgen.js.org/).
+To do so, you can use a tool like [plantuml](https://plantuml.com/fr/sequence-diagram) (see examples in `doc` directory).

-2. Create a subdirectory `AlgoLayer` directory, named after the name of your algorithm.
-For instance, `AlgoLayer/Foo` directory.
+2. Create a subdirectory of `src/AlgoLayer` directory, named after the name of your algorithm.
+For instance, `src/AlgoLayer/Foo` directory.

-3. Create a file for defining messages exchanged between the prcesses executing your algorithm, e.g. `AlgoLayer/Foo/FooMsg.h`, containing:
+3. Create a file for defining messages exchanged between the prcesses executing your algorithm, e.g. `src/AlgoLayer/Foo/FooMsg.h`, containing:

    1. Definition of a namespace dedicated to your algorithm.
    2. Definition of a `enum class MsgId : MsgId_t` containing the message identifiers used by your algorithm.
    3. Definition of the structure of the different messages.
 Note: This definition must include [Cereal](http://uscilab.github.io/cereal/ serialization method (for examples, see implementation of *Sequencer* or *BBOBB* algorithms and [Cereal quick start](http://uscilab.github.io/cereal/quickstart.html)).

-4. Create the class which will implement your algorithm, e.g. `AlgoLayer/Foo/Foo.h` (to define your class) and `AlgoLayer/Foo/Foo.cpp` (to implement your class).
+4. Create the class which will implement your algorithm, e.g. `src/AlgoLayer/Foo/Foo.h` (to define your class) and `src/AlgoLayer/Foo/Foo.cpp` (to implement your class).

 5. Implement `Foo::toString()` method.

 6. Implement `Foo::execute()` method to handle the different messages your algorithm can receive.

        - Build the vector containing rank of participants which will behave as braodcasters during execution.
-Call `setBroadcasters(std::move(thisVzector))`.
+Call `setBroadcastersGroup(std::move(thisVzector))`.
        - Build the vector containing rank of participants your process needs to establish a communication link with.
-Call `getSession()->getCommLayer()->openDestAndWaitIncomingMsg()` with this vector.
+Call `getSessionLayer()->getCommLayer()->openDestAndWaitIncomingMsg()` with this vector.

 7. Implement `Foo::totalOrderBroadcast()` method.
 To do so, you must decide if:
        - Your algorithm sends immediately a message to one or several processes, like *Sequencer* algorithm.